macopedia/community/Documentation/Configuration/Installation/Index.rst

           //to “Relations” page pid
           relationPage =

+          wallPage =

+          threadedMessagePage =
       }

    .. important:: IMPORTANT: Login page has to be different page than profile page

 #.
 Flash messages